Note on a Theoretical Justification for Approximations of Arithmetic Forwards: Introduction

 In the realm of financial markets, various interest rate products are actively traded, such as interest rate swaps, basis swaps, and cross-currency swaps.
 Among these, the valuation of forward rates and their respective structures play a crucial role in pricing and risk management.
 One notable aspect of this valuation process involves the arithmetic average of overnight (ON) forward rates and its approximation.

-Arithmetic averages of ON rates are particularly relevant in contexts where the Fed Funds (FF) rate is used, as seen in FF-LIBOR basis swaps.
+Arithmetic averages of ON rates are particularly relevant in contexts where the Fed Funds (FF) rate is used, as seen in some swaps, liquid or OTC, with a floating leg based on FF or in Fed Fund Futures.
 While ON rates are often compounded daily in financial instruments like overnight index swaps, the arithmetic average of these rates offers a different perspective that requires careful consideration and adjustment for accurate valuation.
 This note aims to demonstrate the conditions under which arithmetic forwards can be closely approximated by a weighted average of the ON forwards.
 In particular, this aligns with an approximation given by some platforms, such as Murex, which provides the expression:

-We will provide a theoretical and numerical discussion on under which market scenarios this approximation can be considered accurate and consider alternative and more accurate approximations.
+Based on exact theoretical expressions for the arithmetic factors, we will provide a theoretical and numerical discussion under which market scenarios this approximation can be considered accurate and consider alternative and more accurate approximations.
+Additionally, analytical bounds and closed-form expressions for the arithmetic factors $\mathcal{A}_k$ in the context of Gaussian HJM models are explored.
 We also demonstrate that one of these forms can be closely aligned with an approximation suggested by Katsumi Takada in his work on the valuation of arithmetic averages of Fed Funds rates.
 See also \cite{Sko24} for a new approach in computing the convexity adjustment particularized for the SABR model.